nemster/radix_pump/README.md

 `<COIN_INFO_URL>` is the URL of the website of the coin (it can be an empty string).
 `<COIN_SUPPLY>` is the initial supply of the new coin.
 It is not be possible to incease the supply later but it can be reduced by burning coins.
 `<PRICE>` is the initial price of the coin.
 The creator himself receives coins bought at this price with his base coin deposit.
 `<BUY_POOL_FEE_PERCENTAGE>`  is the percentage (expressed as a number from 0 to 100) of base coins paid by buyers to the coin pool.
-The component owner can se a upper limit to this parameter (by default 10%).
+The component owner can set a upper limit to this parameter (by default 10%).
 `<SELL_POOL_FEE_PERCENTAGE>`  is the percentage (expressed as a number from 0 to 100) of base coins paid by sellers to the coin pool.
-The component owner can se a upper limit to this parameter (by default 10%).
+The component owner can set a upper limit to this parameter (by default 10%).
 `<FLASH_LOAN_POOL_FEE_PERCENTAGE>`  is the percentage (expressed as a number from 0 to 100) of base coins paid by flash borrowers to the coin pool.
-The component owner can se a upper limit to this parameter (by default 10%).
+The component owner can set a upper limit to this parameter (by default 10%).

 The coin creator receives a creator badge NFT that shows in the wallet a numeric ID, the resource address, name and symbol of the new created coin.
 This badge allows the creator to: